The COVID-19 pandemic exacerbated class inequalities and poverty in India in following ways.

 - Food insecurity: Lockdowns and economic slowdown led to increased food insecurity among the poor, with families struggling to afford basic necessities.

 - Impact on women: Women in India were disproportionately affected, losing jobs or facing increased domestic violence during the lockdowns.

 - Government relief measures: The Indian government introduced cash transfers and food distribution programs to support the poor during the pandemic.
 However, these measures were insufficient to mitigate the impact of the crisis on poverty and inequality.

-Overall, the COVID-19 pandemic has exacerbated existing class inequalities and poverty in India, and has highlighted the need for policies and interventions that address these challenges and promote greater social and economic inclusion and equality.
+The COVID-19 pandemic deepened class inequalities and poverty in India, emphasizing the need for long-term policy interventions to address these issues and build a resilient and inclusive society.